 The pair hack the personnel files of Wayne Enterprises.
 Bruce doesn’t find anything useful at first, but then he sees a name: A. Fox, PhD.
-Fox is in his sixties, thinking about retirement rather than revitalizing the war on crime, but he remembers his grandfather’s stories of the Caped Crusader, and he signs on.
+Fox is in his sixties, thinking about retirement rather than revitalizing the war on crime, but he remembers his grandfather’s stories of the Caped Crusader, and after a nocturnal visit to his home, he signs on.
 Wayne Enterprises has a few things he can put together.
 I can make a suit, he says, but it’ll be ridiculously expensive.

 My investments have been growing for nearly a century, Bruce tells him.
 How much do you need?

 Meanwhile, the cyborg bikers roam the streets.
-Croc’s genetically-enhanced biomutants attack the people on the surface.
-Lords of organized crime play all sides off each other so they can continue their extortion rackets.
+The underground cult’s genetically-enhanced biomutants attack the people on the surface.
+Lords of organized crime play all sides off each other through their twin tools, corporations and organized crime.
 The cops are crooked.
-Feeling hopeless, many people turn to drugs or escape into complex virtual reality worlds, the evolution of the computer games of old.
+Feeling hopeless, many people turn to drugs or escape into complex virtual realities.

 Then the creature known as The Joker strikes again.
 This time it’s the police.
 Inside their workroom at police headquarters, members of the special task force set up to catch the killer have turned on each other, turned cannibal, torn each other to shreds with their teeth.
 Only one woman survived, and she’s stark raving mad.